Download here, or subscribe

 I expect him to go left.
 He doesn’t.
 “Hang on!” he hollers, and guns the engine.
 The rig shudders and accelerates.

 I hug the AC unit as tight as I can as we launch into the puddle, which splashes high on both sides.
-The RV swerves dangerously, nearly throwing me off the left side, then fishtails right.
+The RV swerves dangerously, nearly throwing me off the side, then fishtails right.
 I just hang on.
-I hear him whooping with joy over the growling engine.
+I hear him whooping over the growling engine.
 We must have been doing forty miles per hour!

 Somehow we make it through.
 He drives on another couple hundred feet or so, stopping where the road curves sharply right.
-A giant white sign with chipped red lettering hangs unlevel with rusty wiring on the fence ahead.
+A giant white sign with chipped red lettering hangs unlevel with rusty wiring on the fence directly ahead.
 It reads:

 SMACK DAB IN THE MIDDLE